Do you have a confined space rescue plan?

 Your best bet may be to build a relationship with an experienced rescue company.

 Rescue teams like ours are specifically trained in confined space rescues.
-We use ropes and other emergency equipment, allowing us to work with a variety of angles.
+We use ropes and other emergency equipment, which allow us to work at a variety of angles.
 We’re also equipped for multiple kinds of locations, including water rescues.

 Our team builds the risk profile into the planning itself.
 This is not a situation where you call an emergency service to help out in a place they’ve never been before.
 Working with us means we’ll start with an assessment of the space and keep that knowledge handy if danger arises.